Porcius Festus: Administration

+Biblical narrative

-The Acts of the Apostles narrate that the Apostle Paul had his final hearing before Festus (Acts 24:27).
-In Acts 25:12, Festus sought to induce Paul to go to Jerusalem for trial; Paul appealed to the Emperor.
+The Acts of the Apostles narrates that the Apostle Paul had his final hearing before Festus (Acts 24:27).
+In Acts 25:9-12, Festus sought to induce Paul to go to Jerusalem for trial; Paul appealed to the Emperor.
 The appeal resulted in Paul being sent to Rome for judgment by the Emperor himself although Festus had difficulty in detailing charges against him (Acts 25-26).